jayjiratta/recommended_fragrances/README.md

-# Freshman Perfume Recommender
+# SCENTSPECTRUM

-Welcome to Freshman Perfume Recommender!
-This web application is designed to help you discover the perfect perfume for you, whether it's a popular brand or one inspired by your favorite K-pop idols.
+Welcome to SCENTSPECTRUM!
+This web application is designed to help you discover the perfect perfume for you, whether it's a popular brand or one inspired by my favorite K-pop idols.
 Additionally, you can read articles about different perfumes and stay updated with the latest trends.

 ## Features